encode/starlette/docs/index.md

 # Introduction

-Starlette is a lightweight [ASGI](https://asgi.readthedocs.io/en/latest/) framework/toolkit.
+Starlette is a lightweight [ASGI](https://asgi.readthedocs.io/en/latest/) framework/toolkit,

-It is ideal for building high performance asyncio services, and supports both HTTP and WebSockets.
+which is ideal for building high performance asyncio services.

+It is production-ready, and gives you the following:

+* Seriously impressive performance.
+* WebSocket support.
+* In-process background tasks.
+* Startup and shutdown events.
+* Test client built on `requests`.
+* CORS, GZip, Static Files, Streaming responses.
+* 100% test coverage.
+* 100% type annotated codebase.

 ## Requirements